polterguy/polterguy.github.io/index.md

 * 10x code quality
 * 10x security

-Magic is free to run over localhost, on your local development machine - But will cost you a nominal fee of €495 if you choose to install it unto a server.
+Magic is free to run over localhost, on your local development machine - But will cost you a fee of €2.495 if you choose to install it unto a server.

 ## Documentation